-A Water Technician position will be developed and filled in 2017; the responsibilities of the position, in part will include the oversight of the CCC program, maintenance program development, system optimization and UDF development.
+In 2017 the City of Courtenay filled the Water Technician position; the responsibilities of this position, in part includes the oversight of the CCC program, maintenance program development, system optimization and UDF development.
 The designate will be a BCWWA-certified backflow inspector and act as the CCC Inspection Officer for the City.